mobizt/FirebaseClient/resources/docs/firestore_database.md

 - `uid` - The user specified UID of async result (optional).

-28. ## 🔹 bool listCollectionIds(AsyncClientClass &aClient, const Firestore::Parent &parent, const String &documentPath, ListCollectionIdsOptions listCollectionIdsOptions)
+28. ## 🔹 String listCollectionIds(AsyncClientClass &aClient, const Firestore::Parent &parent, const String &documentPath, ListCollectionIdsOptions listCollectionIdsOptions)

+List the document collection ids in the defined document path.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".